Skip to content

 #Gauging Audience Sentiment

 Chat logs show how viewers actually feel about your content.
-Positive reactions, confusion during tutorials, hype during clutch plays.
-It’s all visible when you scroll through the timeline.
+Positive reactions, confusion during tutorials, hype during clutch plays, and repeated support questions all become easier to review when you scroll through the timeline after the stream.

 #Collecting Feedback

 Ask for suggestions during a stream, then go through chat logs afterward to compile the responses.
-Way easier than trying to read everything live, especially once your channel grows past 50-100 concurrent viewers.
+That’s way easier than trying to read everything live, especially once your channel grows past 50-100 concurrent viewers, and it also lets you group repeated requests before you decide what to change next.

 #Identifying Loyal Community Members